swissbib/kafka-event-hub/README.md

-# producerEventHub
+# Kafka Event Hub

-A collection of producers to feed library or other GLAM related content (mostly  metadata) into an Apache Kafka event hub
+A collection of producers and consumers to feed the Swissbib Kafka Event Hub.